 WINS: 7, POLES: 7, PODIUMS: 13 | 2023 ABU DHABI GRAND PRIX RESULT: VERSTAPPEN 1st, PEREZ 4th

 Sebastian Vettel and Red Bull took victory at the inaugural Abu Dhabi Grand Prix.
-The German gave them another two wins here, in 2010 and 2013, but the team did not win again until 2020.
-Max Verstappen has recorded victory here in the last three years, with his 2021 win securing him his first World Championship victory.
+The German gave the team another two wins here, in 2010 and 2013, but Red Bull did not win again until 2020.
+Max Verstappen has recorded victory here in all of the last four years, with his 2021 win securing him his first World Championship victory.

 Verstappen’s third place in 2018 marked the first time Red Bull finished on the podium at the track since their last 1-2 finish in 2013.
 In 2022, with Verstappen winning and Sergio Perez third – the team scored their first double podium result at the Abu Dhabi Grand Prix since 2013.

 The team have suffered four DNFs at Yas Marina – their most recent being for Perez in 2021.
 Every time their cars have reached the finish line, they’ve always finished in points-paying positions.

 Red Bull have never failed to reach the final part of qualifying at the Abu Dhabi Grand Prix, however Sebastian Vettel was excluded from qualifying here in 2012 after running out of fuel, while both their cars were excluded in 2014 for having illegal front wings.

 The team has taken seven poles in total at the track, including in each of the last four seasons.
 Max Verstappen’s 2020 Abu Dhabi Grand Prix pole was the team’s first at Yas Marina Circuit since 2013.
 In 2022, the team recorded their first front row lockout at the track since 2013.